-Pine County offers two seperate septic programs for replacements of non-compliant septic systems in partnership with the Minnesota Pollution Control Agency:
+Pine County offers two separate septic programs for replacements of non-compliant septic systems in partnership with the Minnesota Pollution Control Agency:

 1.)
 The Low-Income Grant Program is administered by Lakes & Pines for Pine County and will review and process the applications.
 For further information, please click on the following flyer: Pine County Low-Income Septic Fix-Up Grants.